5031 University Operator

 Education: A high school diploma or the equivalent is required.

-Experience: At least two years of experience in operating a high-volume PBX media server switchboard is required.
+Experience: At least two years of experience in operating a switchboard for a high-volume enterprise voice communications system is required.
 Supervisory experience is preferred.

 Skills: Excellent interpersonal skills are required.
-Strong oral communication skills are required.
+Strong verbal and written communication skills are required.
 Must be fluent in the English language and speak clearly in order to be understood over the telephone.
 Effective interpersonal skills are required; a customer service orientation is required.
-Clerical aptitude, accuracy and attention to detail are required.
+Clerical aptitude, accuracy, and attention to detail are required.
 Intermediate computer skills and knowledge of Microsoft Office software, including Word and Excel is required.
 Familiarity with headsets is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES